 Layout:

-We’ve worked on the CCLC website layout for over one year.
+We have worked on the CCLC website layout for over one year.
 The absolute majority of projects these days are opting for a single-page structure.
 Without a doubt, it is a very convenient and easily accessible way of presenting all the necessary information in the exact order it is intended to be in.

 Security:

 One of our website focuses is to avoid it being down at any point of time.
-Once our IEO begins, provided a stringent negation between our initial exchange which includes Marketing, Market Making, & exchange exposure, thousands of people will be flocking to your website all at the same time.
+Once our IEO begins, provided a stringent negation between our initial exchange, which includes Marketing, Market Making, and exchange exposure, thousands of people will be flocking to the website all at the same time.
 Hence, our experience in this space will help prevent a crashed website from ever happening.

 Moreover, hacking and DDoS-attacks are also a very common threat for any project running an ICO.
 There have been many instances of official websites being hacked and the wallets’ addresses being replaced.
 As a result, investors unknowingly sent their money to scammers, thus there is added value and experience in this space as we have learned and become functional in this space.